linuxgurugamer/SOS/Readme.md

 https://i.imgur.com/YekEhGG.png

-The (BLSG not available) refers to Better Load Save Game, which will be released in a few days.
+The (BLSG not available) refers to Better Load Save Game, which is used to replace the stock Load Save.
 Due to the way the menu is implemented, I can't access the normal Load Save Game menu item.

 Note that this mod is fully Localized.
 It mostly uses stock labels, there are a seven custom labels in the dictionary.cfg file, currently en-us only.
 Translations are welcome